copcio/copcio.github.io/DRAFT-SPEC.md

-The VLR body *MUST* contain a ``CopcStatistic`` entry for each dimension in order they appear according to the LAS PDRF and any [Extra bytes VLR](extra-bytes-VLR), with the exception that `CopcStatistic` entries be provided for each of the four Classification Flag items.
+The VLR body *MUST* contain a ``CopcStatistic`` entry for each dimension in order they appear according to the LAS PDRF and any [Extra bytes VLR](extra-bytes-VLR), with the exception that `CopcStatistic` entries be additionally provided for each of the four Classification Flag items.
 [PDAL dimension entity names](https://pdal.io/dimensions.html) are used for specificity.